fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ----

-#### Global : a clear vision & plan
+### Global : a clear vision & plan

 ###### Define the strategic vision (where we want to go)
-- Build a vision of a target state (objectives and impact) : a clearly stated vision helps align everyone’s actions
+- Build a vision of a target state (objectives and impact)
+- A clearly stated vision helps align everyone’s actions

 ###### Engage stakeholders
-- Ensure everyone understands the why, secure support and buy-in from stakeholders (board, executives, employees, partners and customers)
+- Ensure everyone understands the why
+- Secure support and buy-in from stakeholders (board, executives, employees, partners and customers)

 ----

 ###### Ensure proper planning
 - Plan relatively clear tasks and milestones, including quickwins to boost motivation

 ###### Budget for sufficient resources and expertise
 - Internal team with right knowledge, authority, external support